 All students who wish to apply for financial aid must complete a Free Application for Federal Student Aid (FAFSA or a Renewal FAFSA) and submit it to the U.S. Department of Education (ED) once for each academic year.
 The FAFSA can be completed online at https://studentaid.gov/h/apply-foraid/fafsa.
 Applications become available on October 1 for the upcoming school year that begins with the following summer semester.
 For example, for the 2019-2020 academic year (which includes the summer 2019, fall 2019 and spring 2020 semesters) the FAFSA was available on October 1, 2018.
 Financial aid funding is designed to help bridge the gap between the cost of attending a college and the student's (and parent's, when applicable) available resources.
 Most awards are determined by need.
 Please note, financial need has no bearing on admission decisions.
 Touro administers federal, state, institutional and local sources of aid, as detailed in the following pages.

 Students who wish to apply for scholarships, grants, work-study and/or parent and student loans are required to complete the FAFSA.
-The college codes to be used on the FAFSA for NYCPM is listed all types of financial aid, students should file their FAFSA applications as soon as possible after October 1st of each year.
+The college codes to be used on the FAFSA for NYCPM is listed below.